JoeIMIsu/codingpedia.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 At this point, there isn't much of a need to use showdown in the back-end, but I kept it for two reasons:

-1. if I do an API call where only the description in markdown is present (might be a machine to machine call), then I have to generate the html in the backend
+1. there might be cases when the descriptionHtml not present is, like API calls
-2. I get to write about how to do it in this post, maybe I or somebody else will need it later
+2. I get to write about how to do it in this post, maybe I'll still need it later

 Similar to front-end, add the `showdown` dependency in `package.json` and then `npm install` it: